-President at IDEA Conference
+President Higgins Receives 'Voice for Humanity' Award at IDEA Conference

-IDEA Members Honour President Higgins at Annual Conference
+IDEA Members Honour Michael D. Higgins at Annual Conference

-Approximately 200 educators, artists and activists honoured President of Ireland, Michael D Higgins with the inaugural Global Voice for Humanity Award at the IDEA annual conference, which took place this week in Malahide, Dublin.
+Approximately 200 educators, artists and activists honoured President of Ireland, Michael D. Higgins with the inaugural Global Voice for Humanity Award at the IDEA annual conference, which took place this week in Malahide, Dublin.
 IDEA members presented President Higgins' with the award in recognition of his commitment to justice, equality, and global citizenship education throughout his life.

 You can watch the full video of his address below!

-Speaking at the event award recipient President Michael D Higgins said;
+Speaking at the event award recipient President Michael D. Higgins said;

 “May I thank the Irish Development Education Association for this great honour, the Global Voice for Humanity Award, for which I am most grateful.
 I have always viewed education as a catalyst for social change, and that is why the work of the Irish Development Education Association is so important.
 The need to cultivate independent thought, and to create mechanisms to ensure that everyone across our shared, vulnerable planet in peril has access to quality learning opportunities is a fundamental necessity for a fruitful, vibrant and participative life.
 May I take this opportunity to thank all those operating, in whatever your field, for your passion and your unwavering commitment to social justice globally, to development education, global citizenship education and the advancement of a strong and ethical global consciousness.
 I will continue to champion your causes.”